LuscaCid/todo-react-typescript/README.md

 and open at the port 5173 in your browser...

 ### its only available with localStorage, i think to continuos later, in other day with mongo db and a form to create an account and have saved in a database your own tasks.

+## finisgin project at the deploy respositpry

+its all for now